 Who is eligible to receive AMA PRA Category 1 Credit™ ?

-Only MDs and DOs can claim AMA PRA Category 1 Credit™.
-Others learners who may be among the target audience for a CME activity will receive a certificate of participation indicating the activity was certified for AMA PRA Category 1 Credit™.
+Only MDs and DOs can be awarded AMA PRA Category 1 Credit™.
+Other learners who may be among the target audience for a CME activity will receive a Certificate of Participation indicating the activity was accredited for AMA PRA Category 1 Credit™.
 These learners will need to speak with their respective licensing board as to whether or not this credit is transferrable, and if so, the process.
 Below are links which may be useful for potential non-physician participations: